pymal-developers/pymal/pymal/types/README.md

 Usage
 =====
-All accounts connected object are placed here.
+All kinds of generic objects and types are placed here.

 Objects
 -------